-On November 3, the Oregon Scenic Waterways System118 is created by Oregon voters as the result of a citizen-initiated ballot measure (Measure 9).119
+On November 3, the Oregon Scenic Waterways System122 is created by Oregon voters as the result of a citizen-initiated ballot measure (Measure 9).123

 The Placer County Water Agency (PCWA) drops plans for the Giant Gap Hydroelectric Project on the North Fork American River.
-120
+124

 1971 - In February, Governor Ronald Reagan's Resources Agency submits its Protected Waterways report to the legislature.
-121 On April 15, State Senator Randolph Collier (D-Yreka) introduces SB-1285, accepting the report and requires further development of the Protected Waterways plans.
-122 It becomes law, and the Resources Agency begins to prepare study designs within the next year.
-123
+125 On April 15, State Senator Randolph Collier (D-Yreka) introduces SB-1285, accepting the report and requires further development of the Protected Waterways plans.
+126 It becomes law, and the Resources Agency begins to prepare study designs within the next year.
+127

 On January 14, State Senators Peter Behr (R-Mill Valley) and Robert Lagomarsino (R-Ventura) introduce SB-107, creating the California Wild & Scenic Rivers Act.
-124 Assemblymen Leo McCarthy (D-San Francisco) and John Dunlap (D-Napa) introduce AB-2979, a similar measure in the State Assembly.
-125 The measure designates specified segments of the Klamath, Trinity, and Eel River systems.
+128 Assemblymen Leo McCarthy (D-San Francisco) and John Dunlap (D-Napa) introduce AB-2979, a similar measure in the State Assembly.
+129 The measure designates specified segments of the Klamath, Trinity, and Eel River systems.
 At introduction, the bill does not include any segments of the Smith and American River systems.
-126 Management sections are similar to the National Wild & Scenic Rivers Act.
-127 Overall, the bill more closely follows the National Wild & Scenic Rivers Act than SB-107 at final passage.
-The authors amended the bill on May 10, 1971, "to clarify and define the bill's application to North coast land, water rights and commercial activities."
-128 On September 30, the measure fails by two votes (19-14 with 21 votes needed) on the Senate floor due to the opposition of State Senate Finance Committee Chairman Senator Randolph Collier (D-Yreka).
-129 Future California Governor George Deukmejian, (R-Long Beach) was among the 19 state senators voting for the bill.
-130 The measure had failed due to the opposition of State Senate Finance Committee Chairman Senator Randolph Collier (D-Yreka) and many of the powerful water purveyors and users who expected to receive water from the north coast rivers.
-131 In December, when asked about the SB-107 in a meeting before a Weaverville professional women's club, State Senator Collier promises to introduce a bill to more definitively protect California's north-coast rivers, including the Trinity River, than SB-1285.132 session was expressing interest in including the North Fork American River133 upstream of the proposed authorized Auburn Reservoir at the urging of members of the North Fork Wild Rivers Council.134 As early as May, Senator Behr has told Senator Teale that he intends to amend the bill to include the North Fork American River in SB-107.135 At the same time, the Sierra Club has asked State Senator Alan Short (D-Stockton, Sacramento) to add the lower American River to SB-107.136 Jim Jones, the president of the Save the American River Association (SARA), is reported to intend to reach out to State Senators Short and Albert Rodda (D-Sacramento) to add the lower American River to SB107.137 There is some effort made to include the Tuolumne River into SB-107.138
+130 Management sections are similar to the National Wild & Scenic Rivers Act.
+131 Overall, the bill more closely follows the National Wild & Scenic Rivers Act than SB-107 at final passage.
+The authors amended the bill on May 10, 1971, "to clarify and define the bill's application to

+North coast land, water rights and commercial activities."
+132 On September 30, the measure fails by two votes (19-14 with 21 votes needed) on the Senate floor due to the opposition of State Senate Finance Committee Chairman Senator Randolph Collier (D-Yreka).
+133 Future California Governor George Deukmejian, (R-Long Beach) was among the 19 state senators voting for the bill.
+134 The measure had failed due to the opposition of State Senate Finance Committee Chairman Senator Randolph Collier (D-Yreka) and many of the powerful water purveyors and users who expected to receive water from the north coast rivers.
+135 In December, when asked about the SB-107 in a meeting before a Weaverville professional women's club, State Senator Collier promises to introduce a bill to more definitively protect California's north-coast rivers, including the Trinity River, than SB-1285.
+136

+At introduction, the SB-107 does not include any segments of the Smith and American River systems, although State Senator Stephen Teale (D-Railroad Flat) early in the session was expressing interest in including the North Fork American River137 upstream of the proposed authorized Auburn Reservoir at the urging of members of the North Fork Wild Rivers Council.
+As early as May, Senator Behr has told Senator Teale that he intends to amend the bill to include the North Fork American River in SB-107.
+At the same time, the Sierra Club has asked State Senator Alan Short (D-Stockton, Sacramento) to add the lower American River to SB-107.
+Im Jones, the president of the Save the American River Association (SARA), is reported to intend to reach out to State Senators Short and Albert Rodda (D-Sacramento) to add the lower American River to SB107.
+There is some effort made to include the Tuolumne River into SB-107.